txt/se16/lectures/sql.md

 # SQL

-Differnt languages are best for different tasks?
+Different languages are best for different tasks:

 + If raw speed, then ""`C`"";
 + If mass scale micro-currency, then `Erlang` or `Elixr`;